 - This method can help any organization develop a better set of keywords that are likely to increase rankings.
 However, this would be a mix and match scenario, according to Dora, where 70% of keywords may bring the majority of the results

-Three insights about organic mobile installs and
+Three crucial insights on the connection between organic mobile installs and paid installs

 What billions of data points taught us on paid and organic installs?